 The camp PA system broadcasts important announcements both externally and within all buildings.
 Emergency call boxes are located throughout camp with a direct line to the office.
 A security guard monitors the gates and grounds every day from 9:30 pm until 6:30 am.
 As a precaution, a mass texting alert will be sent to all parent cell phones should any situation require immediate and widespread communication.

 Yuck, right?
 We get it and we go to great lengths to keep our entire population free of lice.
 All staff will receive medical and lice checks upon arrival.
 On camper arrival day, everyone must get their arrival “passport” stamped before heading off to their cabins.
 This includes handing in money, tech, meds, and getting a lice check from one of our third party lice treatment personnel.

 Campers may receive one 10-minute call per session (except for Short Somer campers).
 Calls will be scheduled on our online booking system and camp will call you at the scheduled time.
-You may elect a phone or facetime call.
 Additional arrangements will be made for camper birthdays or special circumstances.

 Kate and Josh and are available to you at any time, all year round.
 During the summer you’ll be able to reach us in the office, on our cell phones, or via email.
 Want to facetime or skype?
 We’re glad to do that too.
 We’ll also send you a morning “wake up” email recapping everything from the day before along with what’s in store for the day ahead.